bzweig633/bzweig633.github.io/cv.md

 ### Current Professional Appointment:

+Project Manager, Columbia University Libraries, Columbia University New York, November 2023 - Present:

+* Manages and oversee development of large-scale digital infrastructural projects at the library.

+### Previous Professional Appointment:

-Digital Projects Coordinator, National Gallery of Art, Washington DC, August 2018 - Present:
+Digital Projects Coordinator, National Gallery of Art, Washington DC, August 2018 - September 2023:

 * Led collection tagging initiative to add descriptive tags for 100,000 artworks using machine vision technology.
 * Guided museum adoption of CC0 for public domain images and data as part of revised open access policy and digital strategy.